He flew home to bury his father. The Air India crash took his life

 As of Saturday evening, the remains of Dr Vyas and her family had not yet been released, pending DNA verification and identification.
 Some victims’ bodies are expected to be released as DNA identification process nears completion.

 Suresh Patni, 47, stands alone outside the hospital mortuary, waiting for the handover of his 12-year-old son’s remains.
-Akash Patni was charred beyond recognition when a passenger aircraft crashed into the college campus where his family ran a small tea stall.
+Akash Patni was charred beyond recognition when the aircraft crashed into the college campus where his family ran a small tea stall.

 The boy had accompanied his mother, Sitabehen Patni, to their stall as he often did.
 Tired, he lay down to rest beneath a tree nearby.
 Moments later, the plane came crashing down, engulfing the area in flames.
 Akash, fast asleep, had no chance to escape.